StenElling/ADA/Project ADA/README.md

 Zurich is Switzerland's biggest city and a financial hub.
 Hence it attracts people from all over Switzerland and the world.
 We want to find out, which factors have an impact on the behavior of people with respect to moving in and out of Zurich or moving around in the city.
 Using data provided by opendata.swiss we look for patterns and how they are related to different population groups.
 The results of this analysis could help with future city planning, since living space and its use are crucial topics for most big cities.

 # Research questions
-Where do people move from/to with in the city of Zurich?
+1) Where do people move from/to or within the city of Zurich?
-Are there patterns in these movements and do the differ according to age, gender, civil status, nationality, income?
+2) Are there patterns in these movements and do the differ according to age, gender, civil status, nationality, income?
-Are moving patterns correlated to the number of school, availability of public transport, supermarkets etc?
+3) Are moving patterns correlated to the number of school, availability of public transport, supermarkets etc?
-Do these patterns change over the years, in particular did the financial crisis have a noticeable impact?
+4) Do these patterns change over the years, in particular did the financial crisis have a noticeable impact?
-How can our results be used for city planning?
+5) How can our results be used for city planning?

 # Dataset